bitquarkcoin/node-bitquark/README.md

 ## Bounties

-[bitquark](http://www.bitquark.com) donation address is CdmcSJ8aokHkkZS1W6KCvXiJEGw4sGkRVj
+[bitquark](http://www.bitquark.info) donation BTQ address is 18PFygCob3Mr2Fu3WyBYELh66yZ2XHjEcv

-Donations in [bitquark](http://www.bitquark.cc) will be used for bounties.
+Donations in [bitquark](http://www.bitquark.info) will be used for bounties.
 The first bounty will be awarded for creating a unit test suite.
 As a side note: I encourage all GitHub repository owners to post a donation address so their community can easily support development financially.